mynodebtc/mynode_docs/docs/intro/getting-started.md

 sidebarDepth: 0
 ---

-# Getting Started with myNode
+# Getting Started with MyNode

 ## Download and Install

-**Note:** You can skip flashing the SD card if you purchased a myNode device!
+**Note:** You can skip flashing the SD card if you purchased a MyNode device!

-Setting up a new myNode device can be done in a few simple steps!
+Setting up a new MyNode device can be done in a few simple steps!

-First, you need to download the myNode image for your device type and [flash it to an SD card](/advanced/flash-sd-card) according to the instructions on the download page.
+First, you need to download the MyNode image for your device type and [flash it to an SD card](/advanced/flash-sd-card) according to the instructions on the download page.

 ## Power On Device